CPTMUTCHELL/cbr-currency-converter/README.md

 Of course, ansible won't work if it's not installed on your host machine, so first attempts will be unsuccessful, just read the errors and install dependencies. :)

-As all the ansible requirements on your host machine are met, you can install k3s and helm on one of your VMs, running `cd ansible && ansible-playbook k3s-helm-playbook.yml -i hosts `

 #### k8s_setup role
 Is used to install helm and k3s.
 Openssl crt is generated to create a user to use it in a kubeconfig for jenkins.
 It is needed to restrict jenkins in a certain kubernetes namespace due to security.
 The generated kubeconfig goes to **jenkins_setup** role